 Click on Time & date and then click Edit NTP Settings, as shown in Figure 28.

-Note: There is a new option available in ESXi 7, using the Precision Time Protocol or PTP.
+Note: A new option is available in ESXi 7, using the Precision Time Protocol or PTP.
 This article from VMware explains VMware’s support of PTP.
 Let’s Be Precise: Enabling and Configuring Precision Time Protocol in vSphere.
 For a simple lab, there is no need for sub-microsecond time precision.

 In previous versions of ESXi, you could start the NTP service from the Actions menu item.
 That did not work on any of my ESXi 7.0 hosts.
 The only way I could start the NTP service was to restart the host.